Diseases Don't Just Happen Overnight.

 The same goes for exercise.
 It is critical for us to exercise on a daily basis.
 Lack of exercise predisposes us to disease.
 Our bodies are meant to move.
 We are designed to exercise or should I say engineered?
 We are, at base level, machines with operating instructions written in code, the genetic code.
 Exercise switches on those particular genes associated with health and longevity.
 The right type of exercise confers protection from disease.
 Yes, it augments your immunity!
 You will be a leaner, sharper and healthier individual as a result of exercise.
 So don't even think you are exempt from exercise because you "have no medical problems”.
 You will, in time.
 That said, the lack of exercise is a risk factor for disease.
 Inactivity is a risk factor for disease, period.
 And you have no excuses.
 Make exercise a priority!
 If I can exercise with my very busy schedule, so can you.

 As a neurosurgeon, I am faced with daily stresses to which I have become accustomed.
 This took practice and mental fortitude (more so than the technical aspects of surgery demanded).
 Unchecked stress results in poor performance, but more importantly unchecked stress is deleterious to your health.
 Until recently, this was underappreciated.
 Why?
 It is difficult to quantify.
 You can't see it.
-It is an intangible.
-But it has the capacity to literally decimate your health.
+It is intangible.
+But it can literally decimate your health.

 Psychological stressors on a chronic basis initiate cascades of hormonal responses which ultimately serve a catabolic effect‒that is, it eats up your muscle.
 Body weight will fluctuate, muscle mass will decline, blood glucose elevation will promote the development of insulin resistance and potentially the Metabolic Syndrome.
 This primes the system for age-related disease such as atherosclerotic heart disease or "clogging of the arteries”.
 Am I telling you that chronic stress is associated with coronary artery disease?
 Damn right.